fabrizionastri/csv2qif-ts/README.md

-# CSV to QIF Converter
+# CSV to QIF Converter in TypeScript

 This is a utility for converting CSV files into QIF (Quicken Interchange Format) files.
 It's implemented in TypeScript and runs as a Node.js script.